About the degree programme

 • We are the only Scottish institution to offer a six-year MBChB programme, which includes a full year of research-based study in Year 3.

 • Our programme includes an academic year of research-based study in a biomedical or related subject of your choosing.
 This means you will graduate with two qualifications, a BMedSci (Hons) and an MBChB.
-In addition to your clinical studies, you will have the opportunity to gain hands-on experience of laboratory-based scientific research.
+In addition to your clinical studies, you will have the opportunity to gain hands-on experience in laboratory-based scientific research.

 • In recent years, we have led major medical innovations in: